 Below: 1944- Kirkland, WA On leave from WWII- Bill Parks, Grace and Garnet Parks, Susie, Barbara, Gwen, Tommy and Danna Gonyea

 Americans were going off to war in 1943.
 All four of Susie’s boys and Irene served in various branches of the military.
 Susie bought and ran a boarding house and worked at the Sandpoint Shipyards as a metal worker.
 She supported the war effort by hosting Red Cross events and performing with her orchestra at bond rallies.
 She found a doctor who was able to remove some of the bullet fragments still embedded in her neck.
 She was adamant that she would never bring a man into the house of her children while they were growing up and she stuck by it.
 When she met Del Kendrick, at the Sand Point Navel Air Station, baby Barbara was 17 and a senior ready to graduate high school.
+Susie and Del were married in 1947 then moved to California to start a new life.

 Above: 1950- Kirkland, WA - Garnet Jr., Barb, Lyle, Susie, Bill, Gwen, Jim, and Irene